-A normal term infant born to a healthy mother on a good, mixed diet and regularly exposed to sunlight does not need supplements in the first 6 months of life.
+A normal term infant born to a healthy mother on a good, mixed diet and regularly exposed to sunlight does not need supplements.
 Additional iron and vitamin supplements may be of benefit in poor communities, where iron drops 0.3 ml (or syrup 5 ml) and multivitamin drops 0.3 ml (or syrup 5 ml) can be given daily.
 Supplements given to well term infants are not harmful.
 Remember that all preterm infants need a higher dosage of supplements (0.6 ml).

 Some mothers continue to partially breastfeed up to 2 years.
 It is best to continue breastfeeding after solids have been introduced.
-This practice is particularly important in poor communities as breast milk provides the infant with a good source of protein and helps reduce the risk of pregnancy in the mother.
-Weaning should be done over a few weeks by dropping one feed per week.
+This practice is particularly important in poor communities as breast milk provides the infant with a good source of protein.
+Weaning from formula should be done over a few weeks by dropping one feed per week.

-Whenever possible infants should be entirely breastfed for 6 months.
+Whenever possible infants should be exclusively breastfed for 6 months.

 The idea of a ‘baby-friendly’ hospital or clinic was introduced by the World Health Organisation to promote the advantages of breastfeeding.
 An agency is available to register hospitals as baby friendly.
 To become registered as a baby-friendly hospital all ten steps to successful breastfeeding have to be implemented.